NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 In this verse Jehovah God says **they will look at Me whom they pierced**.
 How can an immaterial God be puerced unless he takes on a human body?
 This is a prophecy pointing forward to the crucifixion of Jesus, because Jesus is the Jehovah that they pierced.
 This proves the deity of Christ.

+# Malachi 3:1

+> “Behold, I send my messenger, and he will prepare the way before me.
+And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says the LORD of hosts.

+This verse is a messianic prophecy about Jesus.
+Here Jehovah speaks, saying that the true Lord will **come to his temple**.
+But the temple isnJehovah's templ.
+So this true Lord Jehovah says will come must he Jehovah himself.

+It also calls him the messenger of the covenant.
+The word measwnger in hebrew is Malach.
+In greek it's Angelos.
+This verse is talking about [The Angel of Jehovah](#the-angel-of-Jehovah) which is a manifestation of Jehovah himself, the pre-incarnate Jesus.

+This shows that Jesus is Jehovah, the Angel if Jehovah, the True Lord, and that he is God coming to his own temple.

 ## Matthew 1: 23

 > “Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel” (which means, **God with us**).